marq24/ha-goecharger-api2/README.md

 ### List of (currently) not handled API keys (24/172)

-Just as reference here is the list of API keys that the current implementation of the integration will __not__ handle:
+Just as reference, here is the list of API keys that the current implementation of the integration will __not__ handle:

 - atp: nextTripPlanData (debug)
 - awc: awattar country (Austria=0, Germany=1)